fortinet-solutions-cse/secgw-demo/README.md

-# SecGW Demo
+# Fortinet SecGW Solution Stack Demo
-This is a repo of Ansible playbooks to deploy Fortinet SecGWs in Fortinet Fabric Studio.
+This is a repo of Ansible playbooks to deploy the whole Fortinet SecGW Solution Stack in Fortinet Fabric Studio.
 It can be used to demo automated provisioning of the Fortinet SecGW Solution in a realistic environment, Hands-On-Labs learning or even just as inspirations for Ansible playbooks to configure FortiGates through FortiManager.
 For details refer to the Hands-On-Lab Guide.